 Still from A Tsetse Fly Births… by Deep Look on YouTube

-13. Worms – killers from within
+13. Worms – Killers from Within

 A hammerhead flatworm with a shiny brown body and dark longitudinal stripe slithers on a textured white surface.